 Level 3 • Repeated Level 2 Misconduct Any of the following level 3 sanctions may Level3• Repeated Level 2 MisconductMisconduct• Bullying, as defined in this handbook.
-All types of bullying and cyberbullying• Acts of Violence towards any school community member,• Any form of abuse or threat.• Defiance of authority• Distribution, usage, and/or possession of pornographic material• Belonging to gangs or other violent groups• Engaging in lewd behavior, Indecent sexual exposure, sexual harassment, sexual behavior, and/or sexual abuse in school setting or school related events• Leaving /skipping school without permission• Bringing, trafficking or consuming psychoactive substances of any nature to school and/or in educational activities.• Participating in or inciting acts of disobedience• Possession of weapons• Theft of property or confidential information• Delinquent behavior or violation of the law• Altering academic and/or administrative documents of the school, for personal or group benefit.• Any act that attempts against the security and safety of school community members• Blackmailing, threatening or attempting kidnapping• Carrying out practices that threaten health and the environment (electronic cigarette, hookah, vape, homemade bombs, among others).• Attacking and offending privately or publicly educational authority in Any of the following level 3 sanctions may be applied: Multiple lunch &amp; break detentions In-school suspension(s) up to two days Special reflection projects Loss of participation in school activities in or out of school, if not a required curricular event Loss of graduation ceremony Parent meeting with the school principal and/or Head of School.
+All types of bullying and cyberbullying• Acts of Violence towards any school community member,• Any form of abuse or threat.• Defiance of authority• Distribution, usage, and/or possession of pornographic material• Belonging to gangs or other violent groups• Engaging in lewd behavior, Indecent sexual behavior, and/or sexual abuse in school setting or school related events• Leaving /skipping school without permission• Bringing, trafficking or consuming psychoactive substances of any nature to school and/or in educational activities.• Participating in or inciting acts of disobedience• Possession of weapons• Theft of property or confidential information• Delinquent behavior or violation of the law• Altering school, for personal or group benefit.• Any act that attempts against the security and safety of school community members• Blackmailing, threatening or attempting kidnapping• Carrying out practices that threaten health and the environment (electronic cigarette, hookah, vape, homemade bombs, among others).• Attacking and offending privately or publicly educational authority in Special reflection projects Loss of participation in school activities in or out of school, if not a required curricular event Loss of graduation ceremony Parent meeting with the school principal and/or Head of School.
 In any of cases listed, or as deemed necessary by the administration, the student's case can be taken to the CCHS Mediation Council for recommendation on sanctions, of which can include non-re-admittance in extreme cases.

-Т the person of: directors, teachers
+the person of: directors, teachers

 and other members of the school.

-• Posting offensive messages on
+Posting offensive messages on

 social networks, memes, videos or

 photographs, that violates morality

 and dignity.

 • Violating the privacy of social

 media accounts (hacking, identity

 theft, digital scam, etc.) of any

 member of the educational

 community.

 • Creating accounts on social

 networks that involve the name of

 the school and members of its

 community, without the

 authorization of the school.

 • Taking money from members of the

 educational community and items

 from the school without proper

 authorization or consent.

 Having intimate sexual relations

 within school grounds.

-within school grounds.

-\\Important Note: This list of items may not cover all situations that could arise.
+Important Note: This list of items may not cover all situations that could arise.
 The school Administration reserves the right to consider whether or not a student's behavior is inadequate, or if it is against the CCHS mission and vision, and/or the civil or criminal code of law of the Dominican Republic.